zol/backpack-ui/src/components/toast/README.md

 Only one toast may be displayed at a time.

-An `onClick` method can be passed as a prop to dismiss the toast.
-It is not recommended that this method be used for any other type of action since the toast does not use a focusable element.
-This should be treated as an enhancement and not as way to get the user to perform an action on the toast.
+An `onClose` method can be passed as a prop to dismiss the toast.
+If the prop is not null, then a close button will appear on the right side of the toast.

 ### Behavior